Basilica of the Heart of Jesus, Zagreb

 The Basilica of the Heart of Jesus is the second largest church in Zagreb, after the Zagreb Cathedral.
 It is used by the Jesuits.

 History

 The construction of the church is tied to the arrival of Jesuits in Zagreb in 1855.
 For this purpose, the archbishop Juraj Haulik gave a sum of 60,000 florins in 1860.
 However, political and economic conditions were not favorable for Haulik's idea, and it was revived four decades later by archbishop Juraj Posilović, who donated an additional sum of 12,000 florins.
 In 1898, a land parcel was bought for the construction of the church in the Palmotićeva street in the Lower town of Zagreb.
 The basilica of Heart of Jesus was finished and consecrated in 1902, with the construction itself taking slightly over a year.
 In 1941, the church received the status of minor basilica.

-The church was heavily damaged in the 2020 Zagreb earthquake.
+The church was heavily damaged in the 2020 Zagreb earthquake, and as of 2024 is under renovation and reconstruction.